iamwebwiz/staff-management-system/readme.md

 # Staff Management System

 This little buddy can help you manage your staff database!
-Built with ::heart:: with Laravel
+Built with :sparkling_heart: with Laravel